 - Are learning modality disputes still being accepted?

 - P-EBT benefits were issued based on the average days that your child’s district or school was operating remotely or in a hybrid model.
 Since the 2021-22 school year has begun, we are no longer able to accept disputes to the school’s learning modality data for the 2020-21 school year.
 We are currently processing forms that were submitted by August 27, 2021, and will respond with a decision by early October.
 Please be aware that submitting a dispute form allows for a review of the student's learning mode and does not guarantee a change in benefits.
 Please feel free to keep an eye out for future P-EBT program updates here.

 - Why did my student’s April and May benefit payment differ from their eligibility letter?

 - Per federal guidance, all P-EBT-eligible students were issued April and May 2021 P-EBT benefits based on the school or district’s reported learning modality for those months.
 If you have noticed a difference between the benefit amount on your student’s eligibility letter and what was issued to your student’s card, it is likely your student’s original P-EBT letter was impacted by a coding error that caused the letter to show incorrect benefit amounts for April 2021 and May 2021.
 We apologize for any confusion created by this error.

 - Will there be P-EBT benefits for the 2021-22 school year?

-- At this time, there is no federal guidance on P-EBT for the 2021-22 school year.
+- At this time, the State of Colorado is working closely with USDA to gain more information on future P-EBT programs.
 We encourage families to fill out a free or reduced-price school meal application for the school year to establish eligibility for possible future P-EBT benefits.
 Schools and community partners can also share the Colorado Department of Education’s outreach materials to encourage families to provide household information through their school nutrition services department.